armandofox/armandofox.github.io/_pages/students/gradapp.md

 There is no hard GPA cutoff, but averages of >=3.7 are not uncommon.

-* "Professional" masters, focused on advanced coursework, possibly a capstone project, and often a shared emphasis with leadership/entrepreneurship skills.
-The Berkeley M.Eng. program (7%-20% admit rate, comparable in competitiveness to PhD admissions!) is a good example: you take 8 units of leadership-related courses from the Fung Institute, 12 units of graduate-level EECS courses, and a 5-unit capstone/integration project.
+"Professional" masters programs focus on advanced coursework, possibly a capstone project, and often a shared emphasis with leadership/entrepreneurship skills.
+The Berkeley M.Eng. program (7%-20% admit rate, comparable in competitiveness to PhD admissions!) is a good example: you take 8 units of leadership-related courses from the Fung Institute, 12 units of graduate-level EECS courses, and a 5-unit capstone/integration project, all accompanied by "concierge level" career services.

+Recently, 8 MEng alumni were featured in  Forbes "30 under 30" list, and 50+ companies have been founded by 10 graduates.
+See the Fung Institute web site for more stats and details.

 # Masters programs outside Berkeley